cla7aye15I4nd/patch-dataset/README.md

 - `<commit id>.patch`: the original patch file.
 - `tag`: the patch's tag.
-- `before`: the bitcodes of the file before the patch is applied.
 - `after`: the bitcodes of the file after the patch is applied.